isomerpages/govtech-gobusiness-main/pages/blog/2023-09-24-post-intellectual-property-rights.md

 ![GoBusiness e-Adviser for IP Service Provider](/images/blog/content/ipgrow-6.png)
 <figcaption>Take five minutes to complete the e-Adviser questionnaire, and get recommendations on the most suitable IA/IP service providers you can connect with</figcaption>

-Need recommendations for IA/IP service provider?
+Need recommendations for IA/IP service providers?
 Well look no further, as GoBusiness IP Grow has consolidated a list of service providers that offer any of the 20 listed IA/IP services.
 Use the [GoBusiness e-Adviser for IP Service Provider](https://eadviser.gobusiness.gov.sg/ipserviceprovider?src=ipgrow-about){:target="_blank"}{:rel="noopener"} to match with the most suitable provider, based on your IP needs and preferences.

 Simply select the services you require, your industry, your countries of interest, and provider preferences.
 You will get a list of suitable providers based on your answers.